On this dayApr 13, 1873

 After the massacre, the federal government indicted over 100 members of the white mob under the Enforcement Act of 1870.
 The law was specifically enacted during Reconstruction to protect newly freed Black voters from the terrorist threats of the Ku Klux Klan and other disgruntled white southerners.
 Only three members of the mob were convicted, and they appealed.

-To this day, the historical marker on the site of the Colfax massacre refers to it as the "end of carpetbag misrule in the South."
+Up until 2021, a historical marker on the site of the Colfax massacre referred to it as the "end of carpetbag misrule in the South."